James Macpherson: Legacy

+Macpherson had five acknowledged children, three sons and two daughters, whom he supported during his lifetime and made beneficiaries in his will.
+James, the eldest, became an officer of the East India Company and inherited the estate; Charles, the second son, died in India; the record does not identify the third son.
+His daughters were Ann, who succeeded James as inheritrix, and Juliet, who married the physicist David Brewster.

 After Macpherson's death, Malcolm Laing, in an appendix to his History of Scotland (1800), concluded that the so-called Ossianic poems were altogether modern in origin, and that Macpherson's authorities were practically non-existent.

 Despite the above, some critics claim that Macpherson nonetheless produced a work of art which by its deep appreciation of natural beauty and the melancholy tenderness of its treatment of the ancient legend did more than any single work to bring about the romantic movement in European, and especially in German, literature.
 It was quickly translated into many European languages, and Herder and Goethe (in his earlier period) were among its profound admirers.
 Goethe incorporated his translation of a part of the work into his novel The Sorrows of Young Werther.
 Melchiore Cesarotti's Italian translation was reputedly a favourite of Napoleon.

 Macpherson's legacy indirectly includes the naming of Fingal's Cave on the island of Staffa.
 The original Gaelic name is "An Uamh Bhin" ("the melodious cave"), but it was renamed by Sir Joseph Banks in 1772 at the height of Macpherson's popularity.